 B.A. in Music

 Dowling’s School of Arts and Sciences degree programs are constructed upon a well-rounded core curriculum of arts and humanities, natural science, math, and social sciences.
 These are the classic building blocks that ensure career versatility in an ever-changing world.
-The music program emphasizes two areas: music theory and the history of musical literature.
-Students may also participate in a number of student musical groups.
+To this end, the music program emphasizes a cross-cultural approach to the study of music.

-Music majors are required to participate, without credit, in an instrumental or vocal ensemble each semester.
+Music majors are required to participate, without credit, in an instrumental or vocal ensemble for five semesters.
 Those whose interests are in string, wind, or percussion instruments are required to participate in an appropriate instrumental ensemble.
 Students whose interests are in vocal or keyboard music are required to participate in the choir.

 Career Outcomes for Music Majors